The campus phone system is out-of-service. Internet and email have not been impacted.

 4. Demonstrate the ability to communicate (verbally and nonverbally) effectively and appropriately with team members in a simulated workplace environment.

-AHE 155: Special Topics: Allied Health
+AHE 155: Special Topics in Allied Health

 Workshops with special focus on topics of current interest in the healthcare field.
 Topics will vary each quarter.
 S/U grade option.